 Track Terrain: Beech forest and wide valleys, mainly flat.

-After a hearty breakfast, walk through a sea of red tussock on the river flats.
+The track this mornings starts walking through red tussock on the river flats.
 Ancient pines and cottonwoods cling to the sheer mountain sides, which come alive with water on rainy days.
 The track allows spectacular views of the Ailsa and Livingstone Ranges as you approach Lake McKellar and the lodge.

 Day 4 - Lake McKellar to Mackenzie Lodge